 - 5 tablespoons fresh lime juice from 2-3 limes

 - 2 teaspoons freshly grated ginger

-- 1 carrot, peeled and sliced into long, thin noodles*
+- 1 large carrot peeled and sliced into long, thin noodles*

-- 1 cucumber, peeled and sliced into long, thin noodles*
+- 1/2 English cucumber sliced into long, thin noodles*

-- 1/2 red bell pepper, seeded, very thinly sliced
+- 1/2 sweet bell pepper seeded, very thinly sliced

 - 1 tablespoon sesame seeds